catholicconnectmatrimony-sudo/matri/PROFILE-FIELDS.md

 ## 1. Purpose
 - Single source of truth for profile fields, validation, and phasing to keep AI implementation simple.
-- Aligns with TECH-STACK (frontend-first, Zod Week 3+, Cloudflare R2 media, vertical slices).
+- Aligns with TECH-STACK (frontend-first, Zod Week 3+, Cloudinary media, vertical slices).
 - All communities are treated equally - community pages are auto-generated from database.

 ## 2. Condition Schema (standardized)